Samos (satellite): Equipment

+SAMOS satellites used four types of cameras.
 The E-1 and E-2 cameras used the readout method.
 Little is known about the E-3 type of camera, which was eventually cancelled.
 It likely had higher resolution, and may have been superseded by the later E-6.
 An E-4 camera was initially planned for relatively low-resolution mapmaking purposes, but it was cancelled with the functionality being taken up by the KH-5 (Argon) satellite.
 The E-5 and E-6 were panoramic format film cameras that appeared in later launches, but only a few were used.
 The E-5 would later be called upon in the short-lived KH-6 (Lanyard) program.

 E-1 camera, particularly the unique system of developing and scanning the film on orbit, was later adopted by Kodak for NASA moon cartographic Lunar Orbiter program.

 Some satellites were equipped with so-called Ferret devices, for "ferreting" information by spying on electronic communication.
 A more modern term for that activity would be Signals Intelligence.
 Toward the end of the program, satellites were only being launched with Ferrets, without any cameras.
 Two Ferret systems were created, designated F-1 and F-2.

 Some additional payloads were sometimes on board, mostly scientific devices for learning more about the space environment so that future satellites could be better-designed for spaceflight.
 The satellites as launched varied in mass from 1,845 to 1,890 kilograms.

 Orbit

-SAMOS 2 was the first satellite to enter a sun-synchronous orbit.
+SAMOS 2 was the first satellite to enter a Sun-synchronous orbit.